PLEASE Read It and Follow All DeSoto Gun Club Rules.

-FAILURE TO DO SO WILL RESULT IN A WRITTEN SAFETY VIOLATION!
+FAILURE TO FOLLOW RANGE RULES WILL RESULT IN A WRITTEN SAFETY VIOLATION!

 AAFTA Safety Rules AIR GUN SAFETY